howard9192/Promptgpt/Instructions.md

 ***Prompt 5: Mock Technical Interview
 ***Prompt 6: General Tips for Success

-Would you like a new prompt leveraging prompt chaining?
+Would you like the prompt to be rewritten using the prompt chaining suggested structure?
 Reply with [Prompt Chaining]